danielbh/Notes-on-Go-OSS-projects/grafana.md

 ### Able to Replicate?

 - [x] setup run from source
+- [ ] connect to database so you can run queries as you like
 - [ ] replicate bug in app
 - [ ] verify issue in database